TBBSparks/NYC-Citi-Bike/README.md

 # NYC-Citi-Bike

-Working on leaning some new skills using a NYC CitiBike dataset.
+Working on learning some new skills using a NYC CitiBike dataset.

 However, haven't been able to devote as much time to playing with it as I thought I would when I started it, so currently this project is incomplete.